 A BioBarrier System should be installed if you are worried about your tree roots expanding and damaging your house.
 Tree root damage is more common than you think, damaging not just the foundation, but also plumbing and the landscape of the home.
 This usually only happens when a tree is planted too close to a house.
-If the tree has aggressive roots, then they will reach out for water wherever they can.
+If the tree has aggressive roots, then it will reach out for water wherever it can.
 Although trees can add beauty and shade to your home, they can also cause some problems.

 What Root Barriers Do To Protect Your Home

 Root barriers are used to keep tree roots from growing into pipes and sewer lines.
 By doing this it also solves the problem that caused the original damage.
 Root barriers are a defense system that helps stop roots from growing under a home’s foundation.
 Our Biobarrier System is a specially-designed geotextile fabric that helps embed into the tree's root, helping with new cell division to stop the root from growing.
 Luckily you don’t have to get rid of your trees in order to keep your plumbing pipes intact.
 Installing a root barrier is safe for the environment and not harmful to pets.

 The process of installing a root barrier depends on how old the tree is.
 If the tree is newly planted, the barrier must be placed around the edge of the hole that was dug.
 It is important that the top of the root barrier is level with the ground and overlapped so that it provides maximum protection.